GM New Look bus: Variants based on the New Look

 In 1981–82, Brown Boveri & Company constructed 100 model HR150G trolley buses from 40 ft New Look bus shells for the Edmonton Transit System (ETS).
-Two coaches (No. 192 and 197) were sent to the Toronto Transit Commission (TTC) for evaluation as potential supplements to the aging Flyer E700 trolley bus fleet in 1989 and placed in revenue service in January 1990; pleased with the results, TTC leased 38 more for a three-year term, starting in June 1990.
-All the leased buses were in the group of ETS fleet numbers between #149 and #199; in TTC service, the leased buses were renumbered with a leading 9 but retained their ETS livery and colors.
-TTC decided to discontinue trolley bus service in January 1992 to reduce operating costs; as ETS would not allow an early return of the leased buses, TTC continued to run the leased buses on two routes until July 1993.
+Two coaches (No. 192 and 197) were sent to the Toronto Transit Commission (TTC) in late 1989 for evaluation as potential supplements to the aging Flyer E700 vehicles in the TTC's trolley bus system's fleet and placed in revenue service in January 1990; pleased with the results, TTC leased 38 more for a three-year term, starting in June 1990.
+All of the leased buses were in the group of ETS fleet numbers between #149 and #199; in TTC service, the leased buses were renumbered with a leading 9 but retained their ETS livery (color scheme).
+TTC decided to discontinue trolley bus service in January 1992 to reduce operating costs; as ETS would not allow an early return of the leased buses, TTC continued to run the leased buses on two reopened routes until July 1993.

 Back in Edmonton, 19 of the returned trolley buses were retired and used for spare parts, while the rest of the fleet remained in use for 27 years until the Edmonton trolley bus system was shut down in 2009.
 Two were sold to the Greater Dayton Regional Transit Authority in 1996, where they were fitted with wheelchair lifts and operated in revenue service for approximately a decade to supplement the existing Flyer E800 fleet until both types were replaced by ETI 14TrE trolley buses.
-In 2010, 28 were sold to Plovdiv, Bulgaria, in an attempt to save the trolleybus system there, but they were abandoned after the Plovdiv trolleybus system shut down as well in 2012.
-Although they were transferred to Yambol, which had built a trolleybus network but did not have the vehicles to operate it, they were eventually scrapped in 2015 after the city abandoned its plans to open a trolleybus system there as well.
+In December 2009, 28 were purchased by the private operator of the Plovdiv trolleybus system in Bulgaria, but upon arrival in the port of Burgas the trolleybuses were arrested by customs authorities over unpaid import duties.
+In 2012 the Plovdiv trolleybus system shut down as well, and in 2015 the trolleybuses were finally auctioned off and transferred to Yambol for scrapping.

 The Dayton trolleybuses (#109 and 110) were moved into storage in 2004.
 Two others were preserved after Edmonton shut down the trolleybus system in 2009: the Illinois Railway Museum received #181 in Fall 2009 and the Seashore Trolley Museum received #125 in 2010.